Shaina-qq/ExclusivePerks/README.md

 # ExclusivePerks
-Website to find leading discounts from premium stores.
+Website to find leading discounts from Premium stores.